It’s Monday, so here’s another Marketing post.

 Content is important and you need to share things.
 However as a marketing tip, just dumping out excessive amounts of content without making sure it’s what people want, offering value etc is not the best strategy.

-Do we need strategy?
+Do we need a strategy?

 Yes – Content creation should be part of your marketing plan and marketing should be strategised.